The Khinchin-Kahane and Levy inequalities for abelian metric groups, and transfer from normed (abelian semi)groups to Banach spaces: Introduction

-We now state some of the novel contributions of the paper.
-The first is to extend the Khinchin--Kahane inequality to abelian metric groups, in Theorem~\ref{Tkhinchin}.
-Next, remark that working with metric groups $\G$ has an important and fundamental distinction from Banach spaces: the unavailability of an \textit{expectation} function.
-Thus, another motivation is the question of when such an expectation function can be defined for metric (semi)group-valued random variables.
-In our second main result, Theorem~\ref{Tnormed}, we show that when the metric semigroup $\G$ is \textit{normed} (defined presently), it is possible to define expectations of $\G$-valued random variables.
-Such an expectation does not necessarily live in the (abelian) group $\G$, but inside its ``Banach space closure'', a notion that we make precise and study in detail below.

-Theorem~\ref{Tnormed} has several immediate consequences, including convergence results and inequalities controlling tail behavior, that are described in Section~\ref{Snormed}.

-The above analysis to show Theorem~\ref{Tnormed} prompted us to revisit the Khinchin--Kahane inequality for abelian metric groups $\G$, and to refine it for normed $\G$.
-Indeed, we prove a sharp inequality for such groups by obtaining the best possible constants; see Theorem~\ref{Tkhinchin}.
-Moreover, we point out natural connections between defining expectations for $\G$-valued random variables and a question in geometric group theory on bi-invariant word metrics, which may be of independent mathematical interest, and whose answer is not known to our knowledge (and that of experts).
-See Remark~\ref{Ropen}.
-There are other connections to Banach space embeddings of weakly normed groups that we describe in Section~\ref{Snormed}.

-As an additional remark, in the course of proving the Khinchin--Kahane inequality for abelian metric groups (Theorem~\ref{Tkhinchin}), we also provide a twofold extension of L\'evy's inequality; see Proposition~\ref{Llevyineq}.
-First, the result unifies several existing variants of the inequality in the literature, which to our knowledge had not been brought together under one common statement.
-Second, the result holds in the minimal framework required to state it: for all abelian metric groups.
+We now state our novel contributions.
+The first -- see above -- extends the Khinchin--Kahane inequality to abelian metric groups (Theorem~\ref{Tkhinchin} below).
+Second, in the course of proving Theorem~\ref{Tkhinchin}, we also provide a two-fold extension of L\'evy's inequality; see Theorem~\ref{Llevyineq}.
+In keeping with the above philosophy, this unifies at once several existing variants of the inequality in the literature, which to our knowledge had not been consolidated within a common framework.
+Moreover, we show the result in the minimal framework required to state it: for all abelian metric groups.

+In addition to these two results for metric \textit{groups}, we write down a useful ``transfer principle'' in Theorem~\ref{Tnormed}, which holds more generally: for normed metric \textit{semigroups}.
+Note, probability over metric (semi)groups $\G$ has a fundamental distinction from Banach spaces: the unavailability of an expectation function.
+It is thus natural to seek classes of metric semigroups $\G$ for which the expectation makes sense for every $\G$-valued random variable.
+Theorem~\ref{Tnormed} provides such a class: where $\G$ is in fact ``normed'' (defined below) and abelian -- or merely normed if $\G$ is a group.
+In this case the expectation does not necessarily live in $\G$, but in its ``Banach space closure'' (below).

+Theorem~\ref{Tnormed} enables defining linear functionals, operator spaces, and dual spaces over all abelian normed semigroups $\G$, and therefore extends the powerful theory of functional analysis to all such semigroups.
+Furthermore, we provide several applications of Theorem~\ref{Tnormed}, including extending the notion of weakly $\ell_p$-sequences to $\G$-valued random variables; as a consequence, several results in the probability literature, including those of Dilworth and Montgomery-Smith \cite{DM} (as well as prior results of Talagrand) extend to abelian normed semigroups and to all normed groups.
+See Section~\ref{Snormed} for these applications of our results; the assertions about normed groups make use of a fact on bi-invariant metrics from geometry, which arose from the present body of work, and has been resolved in a recent Polymath project \cite{Po}.